-Jennifer Queen is a cognitive psychologist whose teaching focuses on how the mind/brain takes in, stores, and uses information from the world.
-Queen’s research focuses on language with recent research projects including memory for spoken language and auditory imagery of speech, the effects of non-linguistic information on speech perception, and individual differences in the ability to understand language.
-Queen has been published in the Journal of Experimental Psychology: Learning, Memory, and Cognition.
-She is currently a member of the student life committee.
-Queen joined the Rollins community in 2003.
+Jennifer Queen earned a Ph.D. in Cognition and Development from Emory University in 2003.
+Her teaching focuses on how the mind/brain takes in, stores, and uses information from the world.
+Dr. Queen’s primary research focuses on language with recent research projects including memory for spoken language and auditory imagery of speech, the effects of non-linguistic information on speech perception, and individual differences in the ability to understand language.
+Since arriving at Rollins, she has also developed a research of pedagogy program exploring her interest in how students learn from various technologies.
+Dr. Queen has published in the Journal of Experimental Psychology: Learning, Memory, and Cognition and Teaching of Psychology.

 B.A., Cognitive Science, Washington and Lee University, 1995